The-Marcy-Lab-School/CLI-Task-Manager/README.md

 * to learn as much as you can from this application so that you can build an application of your own that leverages these same skills
 * to communicate clearly about the concepts you are using and the decisions you made for how you implement them.

-### Data Types & Data Structures
+### Data Types

-Whether you are designing a new application or learning about an existing one, we always start by asking _how is the data structured_?
+Whether you are designing a new application or learning about an existing one, we always start by asking _how is the data represented_?

 After all, most software is really just a tool for manipulating data.
-By first defining the type and structure of the data, we are better able to design how the application uses and manipulates it.
+By first defining the way we choose to represent the data, we are better able to design how the application uses and manipulates it.

 **Investigation Questions:**

 Go to the `tasks.js` file and look at the `tasks` variable.
-It is an array of objects with a string for `description` and a Boolean for `isComplete`.
+It is an array of objects, each with a string for `description` and a Boolean for `isComplete`.

-* The `isComplete` value is a boolean, but we could also have represented it with the numbers `isComplete: 0` (incomplete) and `isComplete: 1` (complete) or as the strings `isComplete: "complete"` and `isComplete: "incomplete"`.
+1. The `isComplete` value is represented as a boolean, but we could also have represented it with the numbers `isComplete: 0` (incomplete) and `isComplete: 1` (complete) or as the strings `isComplete: "complete"` and `isComplete: "incomplete"`.
 If it were up to you, which would you choose to represent `isComplete` and why?
-* Each task is represented in data as an object with properties `.description` and `.isComplete`.
-Suppose we instead represented each task as an array with two values like this: `['walk the dog', false]`?
-Which is a better way to represent the task and why?
-* In `menu.js`, the user's chosen task number `taskChoice` is converted to a number using the `Number` casting function.
-Why is this done?
+2. In `menu.js`, the user's chosen task number `taskChoice` is converted to a number using the `Number` casting function.
+Why is this code necessary?
 What happens if this type conversion is removed?
+3. In `tasks.js` in the `addTask` function, there is this conditional statement: `if (!description)`.
+What data type does the expression `!description` evaluate to and what is the purpose of this conditional statement?

 **My Notes:**